Explosive connectivity and mechanical rigidity in cubic lattice structures: Theoretical Framework and Analysis

 By analogy with the mean-field results, we hypothesize that this effective coordination number, not $k$ itself, is the fundamental parameter controlling the efficiency of rigidification.

 \begin{hyp}[Effective Coordination as the Unifying Principle] The primary role of the choice parameter $k$ in the rigidity percolation of our 3D lattice models is to control the effective coordination at criticality, $d_{\text{eff}}(k)$.
-A larger $k$ delays the transition, leading to a larger $d_{\text{eff}}(k)$.
-We hypothesize that the rigidity-connectivity gap, $\Delta p_c(k)$, is a monotonically decreasing function of this effective coordination number, $d_{\text{eff}}(k)$. \end{hyp}
+We hypothesize that the rigidity-connectivity gap, $\Delta p_c(k)$, is a monotonically decreasing function of this effective coordination number. \end{hyp}

-This hypothesis provides a powerful conceptual bridge between the two paradigms.
-It suggests that even in a complex, history-dependent process on a fixed lattice, the fundamental principle observed in mean-field models that higher coordination leads to a smaller rigidity gap still holds.
-The role of the Achlioptas rule is simply to provide a kinetic mechanism for tuning this effective coordination.
-The numerical results presented in \Cref{sec:num_results}, which show that $\Delta p_c$ systematically shrinks as $k$ (and thus $p_c^{\mathrm{conn}}(k)$) increases for the Intra model, serve as strong evidence in support of this hypothesis.